Use this storybook guide with the book “Pancakes for Breakfast.”

 About the Story

-“Pancakes for Breakfast” is a nearly-wordless book about a woman who wants to make pancakes.
-After adding the flour, she realizes that she does not have all the ingredients for the recipe.
+“Pancakes for Breakfast” is a nearly-wordless book about a woman who wants to make pancakes, but realizes that she does not have all the ingredients for the recipe.
 So she goes out looking for eggs and more.
 While she is gone, disaster occurs.
 How will she deal with it?
 Will she get her pancakes?

 Words to Learn